100+ deals at Lowe's right now—Christmas trees, firepits, appliances

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us and our publishing partners a commission.

-We're just two days away from Black Friday 2022 and the savings are already rolling in.
+Black Friday 2022 is almost here and the savings are already rolling in.
 For those looking to update the essentials in their homes without breaking the bank, Lowe's is offering tons of amazing deals sitewide.
 Whether you want some powerful new appliances or some eye-catching decorations for the holiday season, these Black Friday sales can help you save on anything you might need before family and friends come by to ring in the most wonderful time of the year.

 Don’t miss a good deal on Black Friday and beyond.
 Sign up for Reviewed’s Perks and Rec newsletter to stay in the know about the best holiday savings Sunday through Friday.

-From tackling fall lawn care to gearing up for a full-blown kitchen renovation ahead of Thanksgiving 2022, these early Black Friday 2022 deals on Craftsman, LG and DeWalt are sure to hit the spot.
+From tackling fall lawn care to gearing up for a full-blown kitchen renovation ahead of Thanksgiving 2022, these early Black Friday 2022 deals on Craftsman, LG and DeWalt are just what you need.
 Keep scrolling to get first dibs on all the best home improvements markdowns at the Lowe's early Black Friday sale.

-►Black Friday 2022: The 65+ best early Black Friday 2022 sales at Amazon, Walmart, lululemon, Best Buy and more
+►Black Friday 2022: 135+ early Black Friday deals you can score right now

 ►Epic deal: Get Hulu for just $1.99 per month for 12 months with this Black Friday deal